Justinntj/Exploratory-Data-Analysis-of-Student-Dropout/README.md

 ## Conclusion

-The exploratory analysis provides valuable insights into customer credit characteristics and default behavior.
-Statistical summaries and visualizations help
+The EDA revealed that dropout is influenced primarily by academic performance and financial status, with socio‑economic and demographic factors providing secondary context.